 Consumer protection laws associated with the motor vehicle finance industry include:

-If you have a concern or complaint about a product or service provided by MTF, you should in the first instance contact the person who sold the product or provided the service.
+If you have a concern or complaint about a product or service provided by MTF Finance, you should in the first instance contact the person who sold the product or provided the service.

-If you don't think a satisfactory outcome has been achieved, contact MTF Customer Support.
+If you don't think a satisfactory outcome has been achieved, contact MTF Finance Solutions Team.

 03 477 0530, firstname.lastname@example.org, PO Box 885 Dunedin 9054.